 For Labradoodles, the best approach is to review CHIC testing requirements/recommendations for both Labrador retrievers and Poodles (all sizes).

 It is worth mentioning that both Labradoodles and standard Poodles can also be at risk for bloat (gastric torsion), a serious and potentially fatal condition where the stomach twists.

 Luckily there is a simple preventative surgery your veterinarian can do.

 The Canine Health Information Center (CHIC) recommends that standard Poodles be tested for hip dysplasia, eye issues, and cardiac and thyroid concerns.

-CHIC recommends that miniature Poodles be tested for hip dysplasia, luxating patella, and eye issues.
+CHIC also recommend that miniature Poodles be tested for hip dysplasia, luxating patella, and eye issues.

 Poodle vs Labradoodle puppy price

 You will want to bring your wallet when purchasing a Poodle puppy.

 Pricing starts at $1,400 and can be as high as $10,000 depending on bloodline and breeding rights.

 Labradoodle puppy prices start around $500 and can be as high as $3,000+.